mattbierner/blog.mattbierner.com/_posts/2015-08-14-lens-look-shooting-a-minolta-shift-ca-rokkor-x-35mm-f2-8-on-a-nex7.md

 # Lens
 {% include image.html file="DSC9121.jpg" %}

 The 35mm Shift CA is the only shift lens that Minolta ever produced.
-There were four subtly different version of this lens: the Shift CA reviewed is the Rokkor-X edition, the earliest and IMO best looking, but there was an almost identical plain Rokkor version, and three slightly different MD versions (just Shift CA, no Rokkor or Rokkor-X).
+There were four subtly different versions of this lens: the Shift CA reviewed is the Rokkor-X edition, the earliest and IMO best looking, but there was an almost identical plain Rokkor version, and three slightly different MD versions (just Shift CA, no Rokkor or Rokkor-X).
 This is a specialty lens (i.e. expensive), not all that common, but not particularly rare either.

 ## Design
 The lens is quite bulky, a good deal larger than a normal 35mm Rokkor, which is to be expected given that it is basically a medium format lens.
 But it's the distribution of this bulk that is unfortunate.